pygae/galgebra/doc/galgebra_guide.rst

    a1a2 = {(a1.a2)}1+a1^a2
    a0a1a2 = {(a1.a2)}a0+{-(a0.a2)}a1+{(a0.a1)}a2+a0^a1^a2

-[baseexpand]

-Using Table [baseexpand] and simple substitution we can convert from a base multivector representation to a blade representation.
-Likewise, using Table [bladexpand] we can convert from blades to bases.
+Using Table :ref:`baseexpand` and simple substitution we can convert from a base multivector representation to a blade representation.
+Likewise, using Table :ref:`bladexpand` we can convert from blades to bases.

 Using the blade representation it becomes simple to program functions that will calculate the grade projection, reverse, even, and odd multivector functions.